Daisy-1227/FRI-Net/readme.md

 ## News
 * We have updated the model code.
+* We have updated the evaluation and the training codes on stru3d.
-* We have updated the evaluation and the training codes.
+* We have updated the evaluation and the training codes on scenecad.

 ## Preparation